Young Software Engineer Hacks Microwave

 About Ray GruenfelderCreator and Founder of The Guy Corner NYC, the Guys lifestyle blog (Tech, Sports, Food, Drinks & much more) Married father of 2, this page is dedicated to "Guy Stuff".
 We will be sharing Tech tips, mobile app reviews, sports stories, talking about my favorite foods and adult beverages & a whole lot more.

-Posted on May 11, 2016 1:32 pm, in Around The House, Tech Talk, Video and tagged flying car, LG, microwave, Microwave Hack, Nokia, Raspberry Pi, Samsung, smart appliances, The Jetsons, Whirlpool.
+Posted on May 11, 2016 1:32 pm, in Mr. Home Body, The Tech Geek, Video and tagged flying car, LG, microwave, Microwave Hack, Nokia, Raspberry Pi, Samsung, smart appliances, The Jetsons, Whirlpool.
 Bookmark the permalink.
 Leave a comment.